FAQs | HMO Mortgage Questions Answered

 To get the best HMO mortgage rates, maintain a strong credit score, provide a larger deposit, demonstrate landlord experience, and compare offers from specialist lenders.
 Using a broker can also help you access exclusive rates.

-An LLP HMO mortgage is a specialized loan for Limited Liability Partnerships that own and operate Houses in Multiple Occupation.
+An LLP HMO mortgage is a specialised loan for Limited Liability Partnerships that own and operate Houses in Multiple Occupation.
 LLPs combine limited liability protection with operational flexibility, making them attractive for property investors working together.

 LLPs offer significant tax advantages for HMO investment.
 The key benefit is pass-through taxation - rental profits are taxed at individual partner rates (20%, 40%, or 45%) rather than corporation tax rates (19-25%).
 Partners can also claim mortgage interest relief against rental income without the Section 24 restrictions that affect individual landlords.
 Additionally, partners can offset losses against other income, and there's more flexibility in profit distribution between partners for tax efficiency.